xapian/xapian-gsoc-proposal/proposal.rst

 .. any university classes or exams, vacations, etc), make sure you include them
 .. in your project timeline.

+**Now - May 14**
+        * read more about Xapian, and its APIs, classify related classes and so.

+        * working more with swig and go

 **May 14 - June 11**
+    * week #1 working-on/change the "configure.ac" , "Makefile.am" in the xapian-binding , cutomized swig-golang interfaces
+    * week #2 Query support at xapian-go
+    * week #3 MatchDecider , Database/* support at xapian-go
+    * week #4 Mset , Eset support at xapian-go
 **June 13 - July 9**
+    * week #1 ExpandDecider/* , ValueRangeProcessor support at xapian-go
+    * week #2 implement other existing classes
+    * week #3 Support Non-class functions (after this, we should use the non-class functions at xapian in xapian-go)

-**July 13 - August 13**
+    * week #4 improve exceptions/error-handling and writing tests for xapian-go **July 13 - August 13**
+    * week #1 writing examples for xapian-go (simpleexpand.go , simpleindex.go , simplematchdecide.go , simplesearch.go)
+    * week #2 writing docs (index.rst) for xapian-go APIs , (docs/bindings/go) , (godoc.org/xapian/xapian-go) & writing more tests for xapian-go-testing
+    documentation will be more specific for golang community at godoc.org for golang-users (gophers), also at docs/bindings/go for xapian users.

+    * week #3 (pencil down): develop example with a real set of data and work with go-tooling

+    * week #4 (offical  pencil down date): Fixing minor bugs, work on merging codes, and publish documentations and xapian-go package

 Previous Discussion of your Project
 -----------------------------------